MZAWeb/2048/README.md

 2. `bundle install`
 3. `ruby 2048.rb`

-Only tested in Ruby 2.1.1
+Only tested in Ruby 2.1.1 on OSX